-Summer sales are over now, but the most important shopping season of the year is just around the corner.
-It’s time to plan the strategy for two of the most important events of the season: Black Friday and Cyber Monday sales.
+One of the most important shopping seasons of the year is just around the corner.
+It’s time to plan the strategy for Black Friday and Cyber Monday sales.

 A few tips for Black Friday & Cyber Monday

-We’ve selected for you some amazing tips to help you make your brand shine:
+We’ve selected some amazing tips to help you make your brand shine:

 Create pre-sale brand curiosity

 Announce on your website, social media channels and newsletter that something big is coming.
 You will create curiosity and expectation.